Generic Name: dronabinol

 The pharmacokinetics of dronabinol can be described using a two compartment model with an initial (alpha) half-life of about 5 hours and a terminal (beta) half-life of 25 to 36 hours.
 Values for clearance average about 0.2 L/kg-hr; but are highly variable due to the complexity of cannabinoid distribution.

 Dronabinol undergoes extensive first-pass hepatic metabolism, primarily by hydroxylation, yielding both active and inactive metabolites.
 The major metabolite (11-hydroxy-delta-9-THC) is pharmacologically active.
-Published in vitro data indicates that CYP2C9 and CYP3A4 are the primary enzymes in the metabolism of dronabinol.
+Published in vitro data indicate that CYP2C9 and CYP3A4 are the primary enzymes in the metabolism of dronabinol.
 CYP2C9 appears to be the enzyme responsible for the formation of the primary active metabolite [see Clinical Pharmacology (12.5)].

 Dronabinol and its biotransformation products are excreted in both feces and urine.
 Biliary excretion is the major route of excretion with about half of a radio-labeled oral dose being recovered from the feces within 72 hours as contrasted with 10 to 15% recovered from urine.
 Less than 5% of an oral dose is recovered unchanged in the feces.